 Lubelski Rower Miejski (Lublin City Bike) provides an alternative, ecological and a fast way of transport.
-There are 951 rental bikes and 96 stations located in Lublin and Świdnik.
+There are about 1000 bicycles located in almost 100 stations in Lublin and Świdnik.
 From the beginning of April to the end of November city bikes are available on a 24/7 basis.

 It is very simple and cheap.

-First 20 minutes are always free.
+First 20 minutes are always free of charge.
 The only fee is the initial one, it costs 10 PLN (you can pay eg. via bank transfer).
-The first hour of the rental costs 1 PLN.
+The first hour of the rental equals 1 PLN.
 Second - 3 PLN, third and every consecutive one - 4 PLN.

 Hiring a bike.
 Go to the terminal, press “Rent”, provide your mobile phone number and PIN and follow the instructions on the screen.
 The bike you have chosen is released automatically.
 If you are secured with a cable lock – unlock it with the code provided.

 Returning the bike.
 All you need to do is to walk your bike and put it into the electric lock.
 Do not worry – the sound and signal indicate you have returned the bike.
 If there are no stationary locks available, use the cable lock provided to attach your bike to any loop on the rack or any other bicycle and then change the numbers on the lock.
 In such case, proceed to the terminal, press “Return” and follow the instructions on the screen.

 To hire a bike, use a special terminal located next to the every bike station or scanning a quercode via application Nextbike (free to download and available for the Android, iOS and Windows users).